johnssproul/RepeatProfiler/README.md

 - 'repeatprof'  calls the program
 - 'profile'  the command that directs program to generate profiles (see other command options below)
 - '-p'  indicates the input reads are paired
-- 'Refs.fa'  specifies the FASTA files containing reference sequences (located in the current directory in this example, alternatively a path can be provided)
+- 'Refs.fa'  specifies the FASTA file containing reference sequences (located in the current directory in this example, alternatively a path can be provided)
 - '/RepeatProfilerData/Test1'  specifies the path of the directory containing input read files

 #### SAMPLE DATA